-We get the level of the cap for all other possible consumption levels using these two values.
-Note that the levels of consumption ‘m’ are not the same as the current typical domestic consumption values, which are commonly used to calculate a typical annual bill.
+We calculate the level of the cap for all other possible consumption levels using these two values.
+Note that the levels of consumption ‘m’ are the same as the current typical domestic consumption values, which are commonly used to calculate a typical annual bill.

 Guidance for energy customers

 If you are an energy customer trying to find out your capped tariff price, please contact your energy supplier.
 You can find their contact information on an energy bill, or see Who is my energy supplier?
 You can also find answers to frequently asked questions on our consumer FAQ page.

 The Default Tariff Cap came into effect on 1 January 2019, bringing further price protection for all customers on poor value standard variable and default tariffs.
 More information can be found on our industry page Default Tariff Cap.